nataliiasolomchak21/the-life-of-ernest-hemingway/README.md

 #### First Time Visitor Goals

-* I want to be able to navigate website easily using a navigational menu
+* I want to be able to navigate website easily using a navigational menu.
-* I want to see evidence-based information and high-quality images on the website
+* I want to see evidence-based information and high-quality images on the website.
-* I want to get a clear feedback to any of initiated actions
+* I want to get a clear feedback to any of initiated actions.

 #### Frequent Visitor Goals

-* I want to be able to use the website across all the devices
+* I want to be able to use the website across all the devices.

 ## Design Stage